Table Of Contents

 ProsperOps autonomously orchestrates your instances to take advantage of the most cost-effective Savings Plans and Reserved Instances (RIs) — using algorithms, advanced techniques, and continuous execution.

-Another benefit is that ProsperOps only charges you a percentage of the savings it generates — not a percentage of your spend like other tools do.
+Another benefit is that ProsperOps charges you only a percentage of the savings it generates, not a percentage of your spending like other tools.

 Category: Autonomous Savings Management